littlehorse-enterprises/littlehorse/README.md

 ### Git Submodule (For Protocol Buffers)

-As mentioned before, there is a Git Submodule for the `io-littlehorse-proto` repo.
-The reason why we include that submodule in this repo is slightly complex--recall that the `io-littlehorse-jlib` repository contains compiled Java code for all of the protobuf in `io-littlehorse-proto`.
+As mentioned before, there is a Git Submodule for the `lh-proto` repo.
+The reason why we include that submodule in this repo is slightly complex--recall that the `lh-jlib` repository contains compiled Java code for all of the protobuf in `lh-proto`.
 What gives?

 Well, there are some internal (i.e. not public-facing) API's defined in the `proto/` section of this repository.
 In order to compile those protocol buffers, we need to include the standard LittleHorse Proto in our classpath.
 One way to do that would be to require everyone to set a proto classpath env var; alternatively, we chose to just put the code here in this repo.

-In order to compile the protocol buffers after making a change to `io-littlehorse-proto`, `io-littlehorse-jlib`, or `proto/internal_server.proto`, you first need to add the git submodule (this needs to be done only once):
+In order to compile the protocol buffers after making a change to `lh-proto`, `lh-jlib`, or `proto/internal_server.proto`, you first need to add the git submodule (this needs to be done only once):

 ```
 git submodule init
 git submodule update
-cd proto/io-littlehorse-proto
+cd proto/lh-proto
 git checkout master && git pull
 cd ../..
 ```

-Then, you can make changes to `io-littlehorse-proto/internal_server.proto`, and compile those as follows:
+Then, you can make changes to `lh-proto/internal_server.proto`, and compile those as follows:

 ```
 ./local-dev/compile-proto.sh
 ```

-When making changes to the upstream `io-littlehorse-proto` repository, it is recommended to push your changes on the protocol buffer repository to some branch (`foo`).
+When making changes to the upstream `lh-proto` repository, it is recommended to push your changes on the protocol buffer repository to some branch (`foo`).
 Then, you can:

 ```
-cd proto/io-littlehorse-proto
+cd proto/lh-proto
 git fetch && git checkout foo && git pull
 cd ../..
 ./local-dev/compile-proto.sh